About Your Meter

 - Whether the reading was an actual reading our meter reader obtained, provided by you, or estimated based on the history of usage at your service address for the same period last year and current weather conditions

-- Gas/Electric Use History chart(s) that allows you to compare usage for this month with last month and the same month last year, or for as long as you have lived at your current address if less than 13 months
+- Gas/Electric Use History chart(s) that allows you to compare usage over the past 13 months

 - Comparisons of average daily temperature and usage for the current month, last month, and the same month last year